 For each Query Begin event, check other events with the same ActivityID.
-For example, if there is no DirectQuery Begin event, but there is a Vertipaq SE Query Begin event, the query is answered from the cache.
+For example, if there isn't a DirectQuery Begin event, but there's a Vertipaq SE Query Begin event, the query is answered from the cache.

 This behavior is different from many-to-many relationships in Power BI Desktop when cached and non-cached tables are combined.